 With regard to utilization of the pension fund, the minimum earnings in the annual distributions on the final financial statement shall not be less than the earnings attainable from the amounts accrued from two-year time deposits with the interest rates offered by local banks.
 Treasury Funds can be used to cover the deficits after the approval of the competent authority.
 As the Company does not participate in the operation and management of the pension fund, no disclosure on the fair value of the plan assets categorized in different classes could be made in accordance with paragraph 142 of IAS 19.
-The Company expects to contribute NT\$949 thousand to its defined benefit plan during the twelve months beginning after December 31, 2021.
+The Company expects to contribute NT\$1,152 thousand to its defined benefit plan during the twelve months beginning after December 31, 2022.

-The average duration of the defined benefits plan obligation as at December 31, 2021 and 2020 will expire in 17 years and 18 years, respectively.
+The average duration of the defined benefits plan obligation as at December 31, 2022 and 2021 will expire in 17 years.

-Pension costs recognized in profit or loss for the years ended December 31, 2021 and 2020:
+Pension costs recognized in profit or loss for the years ended December 31, 2022 and 2021:

 For the years ended

 December 31

-2021 2020
+2022 2021

-Current period service costs \$703 \$1,084
+Current period service costs \$333 \$703

-Net interest expense of net defined benefit liability (asset) 546 1,264
+Net interest expense of net defined benefit liability (asset) 616 546

-Total \$1,249 \$2,348
+Total \$949 \$1,249